malaya-m/malaya-m/README.md

 🌺 Pronouns: She/Her/Hers

 🔍 I am currently #OpenToWork!
-I am a cybersecurity junior professional with a passion for governance, risk, and compliance.
+I am a cybersecurity junior professional with a strong interest in governance, risk, and compliance.

 In my previous roles I have worked as a customer success manager, with 2 years of remote customer-facing experience providing helpdesk and product support for B2B SaaS startups.